dotnet/csharplang/meetings/README.md

 This approach is intended to reinforce that the LDMs are a safe space, and a collaborative, creative effort.
 It is not a negotiation between representatives of different interests.
 It is not a voting body, and it is not a venue for posturing.
 Everybody cooperates towards the same end: creating the best language for today's and tomorrow's C# developers.

+## Working groups

+Working groups who choose to do so will keep meeting notes in a subfolder of the [working-groups](working-groups/) folder belonging to that group.
+These notes will be anonymized, like LDM notes, but are likely to be much rougher than dedicated LDM notes.
+We will not create dedicated discussions when posting these working group notes.
+Users that want to comment on them can either comment on the issue for the group or create a discussion, as they choose.
+Working groups will each have a leader, and that leader will be responsible for coordinating with the broader LDM on when things need to be brought back to the full group.